Gregorian calendar: Accuracy

 The Gregorian calendar improves the approximation made by the Julian calendar by skipping three Julian leap days in every 400 years, giving an average year of 365.2425 mean solar days long.
 This approximation has an error of about one day per 3,030 years (Note: Using value from Richards (2013, p.
-587) for tropical year in mean solar days, the calculation is 1/(365.2425-365.24217).) with respect to the current value of the mean tropical year.
+587) for tropical year in mean solar days, the calculation is 1/(365.2425 − 365.24217).)
+(NASA: 1 day every 3,333.3 years) with respect to the current value of the mean tropical year.
 However, because of the precession of the equinoxes, which is not constant, and the movement of the perihelion (which affects the Earth's orbital speed) the error with respect to the astronomical vernal equinox is variable; using the average interval between vernal equinoxes near 2000 of 365.24237 days implies an error closer to 1 day every 7,700 years.
 By any criterion, the Gregorian calendar is substantially more accurate than the 1 day in 128 years error of the Julian calendar (average year 365.25 days).

 In the 19th century, Sir John Herschel proposed a modification to the Gregorian calendar with 969 leap days every 4,000 years, instead of 970 leap days that the Gregorian calendar would insert over the same period.
 This would reduce the average year to 365.24225 days.
 Herschel's proposal would make the year 4000, and multiples thereof, common instead of leap.
 While this modification has often been proposed since, it has never been officially adopted.

 On time scales of thousands of years, the Gregorian calendar falls behind the astronomical seasons.
 This is because the Earth's speed of rotation is gradually slowing down, which makes each day slightly longer over time (see tidal acceleration and leap second) while the year maintains a more uniform duration.